Exterior view of St Pancras in London

 In 1873 the Midland Grand Hotel opened.
 This is the building we see at the front, looking largely the same as it would have then.

-Designed by George Gilbert Scott (who now has a restaurant named after him in the building) this flamboyant neo-gothic building was always an audacious vision.
+Designed by George Gilbert Scott this flamboyant neo-Gothic building was always an audacious vision.

 It's likeness to cathedrals isn't by accident as Scott was known for church architecture.
-The hotel building actually bears a striking resemblance to another of his buildings, Kelham Hall in Nottinghamshire which has a similar red brick construction in this gothic style.
+The hotel building bears a striking resemblance to another of his buildings, Kelham House in Nottinghamshire, which has a similar red-brick construction in this Gothic style.

-In 2005 consent was given to once again turn it into a hotel and apartments and in 2007 St. Pancras was reopened as St. Pancras International following an £800 million restoration.
-This was mainly to incorporate the new Eurostar HS1 train to the continent, via the Channel Tunnel.
+In 2005 consent was given to once again turn it into a hotel and apartments, and in 2007 St Pancras was reopened as St Pancras International following an £800 million restoration.

 The façade also includes dressings in Ancaster limestone as well as shafts of red and grey Peterhead granite.
 The train shed wall also uses ceramic tiles.